-This picture of my sister was taken in August, just a few weeks before the tragedy in 2001.
-Last year when I wrote my original post, I hadn’t ever written a word about 9/11.
+This picture of my sister was taken in August, just a few weeks before the 9/11 tragedy in 2001.
+I wrote this post on the ten-year anniversary in 2011.
+Until then, I had not written anything about 9/11, barely talked about it, and refused to watch any of the awful footage.

 I know this.